MASTER OF FINE ARTS

 The program culminates with a thesis consisting of the execution of creative work and a critical statement about it.
 The thesis must be completed under the supervision of a thesis committee consisting of two full-time departmental faculty members.
 The thesis may be exhibited in Gallery 102.

 If you wish to take limited classes beyond GW, you can register for courses at the other institutions belonging to the Washington Consortium of Universities.
 Any graduate student interested in these programs must consult with his/her departmental advisor prior to participation.

 Applicants to the MFA in Fine Arts must follow the graduate application process, including submitting a required portfolio.
 You aren't required to submit GRE test scores.
 While you also aren't required to have a BA, BFA, or BS with a major related to studio art, it is recommended.
 A strong portfolio and statement can be combined with an academic background in another area.
 As with all graduate programs, you must have completed an undergraduate degree.

-The Department has a number of support packages that it offers to select students.
+The Program has a number of support packages that it offers to select students.
 Assistantships and fellowships are both awarded on merit.

 The Student Accounts Office provides up to date cost information on our program.
 The program has a number of support packages that it offers to select students, and students are automatically considered as part of the application process.
 You may also find fellowships through the Office of Fellowships & Assistantships.
 The Office of Student Financial Assistance also has more information on aid opportunities.